-A student's degree audit is a condensed summary of a student's degree progress.
-Students can check their degree progress by viewing their degree audit on line at http://www.isis.ufl.edu/.
+A student's degree audit is a condensed summary of their degree progress.
+Students can check their degree progress by viewing their degree audit online at http://my.ufl.edu/.
 Students are expected to periodically review their degree audit to monitor their academic progress.
-Students should use their degree audit in conjunction with advisement resources available in the Student Services Office.
+Degree audits are a guidance tool and should be used in conjunction with advisement resources available in the Student Services Office.

-3. ECEL Email Accounts
+3. Gatorlink Email Accounts